jon-freed/freelawmachine/README.md

 You can inspect the Solr index cores directly using your browser:
 [http://localhost:8983/solr/#/](http://localhost:8983/solr/#/)

+NOTE:  If you encounter solr errors when adding data, see freelawmachine issue #[28](https://github.com/freelawproject/freelawmachine/issues/28).

 ## Modifying your local CourtListener website and contributing back to its repository